Grantees

 Phone: 276-628-4813

-Alexandria Neighborhood Health Services, Inc.
+Neighborhood Health

-Alexandria, Virginia 22305
+Alexandria, Virginia 22306

 VHCF has provided a number of grants to this community health provider, the latest of which added a physician for the Adult Medical Clinic.
-Among other recent grants to ANHSI are funding for a full-time nurse practitioner and a full-time medical assistant to care for walk-in patients and those with women\\\'s health issues as well as a grant through A New Lease on Life: Health for Virginians with Mental Illness.
-That grant increased access to basic mental health services and prescription medications for ANHSI’s patients, and provided medical care to uninsured clients of ACBHD and ACSB.
+Among other recent grants are funding for a full-time nurse practitioner and a full-time medical assistant to care for walk-in patients and those with women\\\'s health issues as well as a grant through A New Lease on Life: Health for Virginians with Mental Illness.
+That grant increased access to basic mental health services and prescription medications for the clinic\\\'s patients, and provided medical care to uninsured clients of ACBHD and ACSB.

-Other VHCF grants to ANHSI have helped underwrite the salary and benefits of a part-time physician to provide primary medical care to uninsured and medically underserved patients of the center’s Adult Medicine Clinic, start-up funds for the Arlandria Health Center which provides accessible primary and preventive health services to medically indigent Hispanic women and children in the City of Alexandria, as well as funding to hire an additional physician for the Adult Medicine Clinic and support for Clinical Mental Health Services for El Centro Familiar.
+Other VHCF grants to Neighborhood Health have helped underwrite the salary and benefits of a part-time physician to provide primary medical care to uninsured and medically underserved patients of the center’s Adult Medicine Clinic, start-up funds for the Arlandria Health Center which provides accessible primary and preventive health services to medically indigent Hispanic women and children in the City of Alexandria, as well as funding to hire an additional physician for the Adult Medicine Clinic and support for Clinical Mental Health Services for El Centro Familiar.

 Phone: 703-535-5568